zkreations/blogger-related-posts/README.md

 ## Features

-- **Simple to use**: Just include the script and call the `init` method.
+- ✅ **Easy to use**: Just include the script and call the init() method — no setup hassle.
-- **Customizable**: You can customize the related posts using options and data attributes.
+- 🎨 **Customizable**: Style and configure related posts via options and data attributes.
-- **Lightweight**: The script is small and does not require any dependencies.
+- ⚡ **Lightweight**: Minimal footprint with zero dependencies.
-- **Lazy loading**: Efficient loading of related posts using IntersectionObserver.
+- 💤 **Lazy loading**: Loads related posts efficiently using IntersectionObserver.
-- **Shuffle**: Randomize the order of related posts using a shuffle algorithm.
+- 🔀 **Shuffle algorithm**: Randomize the order of related posts using a shuffle algorithm.
+- ▶️ **YouTube integration**: Automatically retrieves video thumbnails from YouTube.
+- 🔎 **Always relevant**: Generates related content even when labels are missing.

 ## Requirements